Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 # Dialogue Functions
 ### onNextDialogue(dialogueCount)
-Triggered when the player<ins>moves on to the next dialogue line</ins>.
+Triggered if the player <ins>moves on to the next dialogue line</ins>.

 - `dialogueCount` - The next dialogue line to check for; Starts at `0`, but won't actually get called until the next dialogue line.

 ### onSkipDialogue(dialogueCount)
-Triggered when the <ins>current dialogue line is skipped mid text</ins>.
+Triggered if the <ins>current dialogue line is skipped mid text</ins>.

 - `dialogueCount` - The current dialogue line to check for; Starts at `0`.